kxn69/qr-code-component/README.md

 ### Useful resources

-- [resource 1](https://www.w3schools.com/) - This helped me have more knowledge to box shadows
+- [w3schools](https://www.w3schools.com/) - This helped me have more knowledge to box shadows

 ## Author